jrburke/module/docs/design-background/loader-construction.md

 ## todos

+* test for useExtension for plugins.
-* module.id instead of module.name since browser wants to claim .name?
+* module.id instead of module.name since browser wants to claim .name.
+Cannot reconfigure a non-configurable property.
 * implement module.address
 * entry objects have a lot of data on them now, restrict for lifecycle calls?
 * bundles config?